grafana/plugin-tools/docusaurus/docs/introduction/plugin-lifecycle.md

 Understanding the different phases involved when Grafana is loading a plugin may help you better understand plugin usage and troubleshoot any unexpected behavior, such as why a certain plugin is not marked as installed in the plugins catalog and/or for use within Grafana even though you've installed it.
 You can check the [Grafana server log](https://grafana.com/docs/grafana/latest/troubleshooting/#troubleshoot-with-logs) for any unexpected errors or details related to loading a plugin.
 In addition, you can enable even more details by changing the [log level to debug](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#log).

-All plugins are initialized either when Grafana starts up or when a plugin has been installed/uninstalled during runtime.

 For [backend](./backend.md) plugins, there is an additional initialization process (see [Phase 4](#phase-4-backend-plugin-initialization)).

 ### Phase 1.
 Plugin discovery